 Yes, you can let your timber cladding weather or silver off but there are side effects.

 A timber coating or protective oil typically does more than just prevent your timber from turning silver, it also acts as a treatment (perhaps not too dissimilar to putting on hand cream) and aids in minimising timber movement, surface cracking, and fungal decay.

 As pictured here, our Abodo Protector Coating in Patina is a relatively low maintenance finish, designed to allow the timber to grey while assisting in keeping the timber stable, minimise surface cracking, and preventing fungal decay.

 3. Quality finish

-A quality timber finish is subjective, but here are 2 ways to make sure the claims aren’t baseless.
+A quality timber finish is subjective, but here are two ways to make sure the claims aren’t baseless.

 4. Band sawn surface